soef/ioBroker.alexa/README.md

 Big thanks go to soef for the version 1 of the adapter and to Hauke and ruhr70 for ideas in their scripts from ioBroker-Forum (especially the media progress updates)!
 Also big thanks to to meicker for support in documenting all of this and numerous users from ioBroker Forum for their testing support!

+## Disclaimer
+**All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
+This personal project is maintained in spare time and has no business goal.**
+**ALEXA is a trademark of AMAZON TECHNOLOGIES, INC.**

 ## States and their meanings:

 In the adapter namespace (e.g. alexa2.0) some channels are created